 Club uniforms are to be worn by all participants of the club in order to project a uniform and professional look.
-Each family is responsible for the purchase of their daughter’s uniform with the Oshkosh Northside Hoops Club, Inc., logo for grades 4 through 8.
+Each family is responsible for the purchase of their daughter’s uniform with the Oshkosh North Girls Basketball, Inc. logo for grades 4 through 8.
 No uniforms are required for 3rd grade girls as the club provides them for girls first learning the sport of basketball.

 Prior to the team’s first tournament, each player needs to submit: